Overview of GLP-1 and GLP-2 in Obesity Treatment

 Long-term Efficacy and Maintenance

 Maintaining weight loss is often as challenging as losing weight.
-Semaglutide shows promise in long-term weight management.
+GLP-1 and GLP-2 shows promise in long-term weight management.
 We find that ongoing support through regular health check-ups and motivational counseling aids in continued success.

 Adopting a balanced combination of lifestyle interventions—including healthy eating habits and regular physical activity—ensures that patients retain their progress.
 These strategies empower individuals to manage their weight effectively in the long run, contributing significantly to the overall success of their health journey.